Assistance for bills from Pierce County Connection Community Action.

 The non-profit community action agency offers weatherization services to improve the energy efficiency of homes, in particular older residences.
 Although each eligible home may require unique upgrades, some of the typical air-sealing measures include adding extra floor insulation, installing CFL bulbs, weather stripping installation, caulking, and ceiling, wall insulation.

 Contractors will be approved by staff from Pierce County Connections Community Action.
 When they perform these free weatherization services, they will also address health and safety issues by testing indoor air quality and repairing heating systems when needed.
 All energy efficiency measures are done at no cost to the applicant.
 Also, everything will be installed according to cost-effectiveness, established technical specifications and any local applicable building codes.
+Find more information on the weatherization program and what it can do for the low income.

 Very low income families, including senior citizens and the disabled in Pierce County, can explore home-repair services.
 There may be help for repairing a furnace, patches to roofs, and even upgrades to appliances.
 For more significant repairs, the agency has low interest loans for homeowners, and this can often be combined with weatherization as well.